Bahrain-SEB-15/react-hoot-front-end/add-css-modules/README.md

 Much better!
 Let's make one more change by adding a **logo** to our app.
 This SVG file is included in the visual assets we downloaded earlier.

-Add the following import to `src/components/NavBar/NavBar.jsx`:
+Add another import to the `NavBar` component:

 ```jsx
 // src/components/NavBar/NavBar.jsx